 2.6.
-There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
-(Core)
+There must be a sufficient number of faculty members with competence to instruct and supervise all fellows. ^(Core)

 - 2.6.a.
-There must be at least two subspecialty physician faculty members, in addition to the program director, who devote a minimum of five hours per week of their time to supervision of the fellows.
-(Core) - 2.6.b.
-Consultants and/or program faculty members should be available for consultation and academic lectures.
-(Detail) - 2.6.b.1.
-Consultants and/or program faculty members should include those with special expertise in air medical services, biostatistics, cardiology, critical care, disaster and mass casualty incident management, epidemiology, forensics, hazardous materials and mass exposure to toxins, mass gatherings, neurology, pediatrics, pharmacology, psychiatry, public health, pulmonary medicine, resuscitation, toxicology, and trauma surgery.
-(Detail) - 2.7.
+There must be a minimum of two medical toxicology physician faculty members based at the primary clinical site, including the program director, who together devote a minimum of 10 hours per week of direct instruction to the fellows, and who are readily available to the fellows for consultations on cases. ^(Core) - 2.6.b.
+Consultants from appropriate medical specialties must be available for consultation and didactic sessions. ^(Core) - 2.6.b.1.
+Medical consultants should include, but not limited to, individuals with special expertise in the following areas: cardiology, dermatology, gastroenterology, hyperbaric medicine, immunology, nephrology, ophthalmology, pathology, pulmonary medicine, and surgical subspecialties. ^(Detail)

+2.7.
 Faculty Responsibilities

 Faculty members must be role models of professionalism.
-(Core) - 2.7.a.
-Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care.
 (Core)

+2.7.a.
+Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care. ^(Core)